-PT school is hard and long.
+Physical therapy school is hard and long.
 But you survive it.
 Not only that, you managed to score a decent GPA through the program as human service is your calling.
 You clear your NPTE on the first attempt, and now it’s the time to find a good job.
 A job that can take care of huge student loans, take care of you and give you some satisfaction.
-After all, you wanted to be a PT to serve human being and serve society!!
+After all, you wanted to be a Physical therapy to serve human being and serve society!!

 Majority of places, you will get your schedule when you start the day.
 Based on your schedule, you need to manage your time in the facility efficiently.

 Based on the rounds you make, plan your day and plan your treatments.
 You can ask patients to do Nustep or bikes or ther-ex while you can discuss with them their progress made in rehab.
 You can finish your progress note simultaneously.
 Same for any documentation.
 Patients actually like to know how good they are doing, and what kind of progress they are making.

 Sometimes, it happens, you had a long day, difficult day, too tired and you just want to go home.
-You finish your billing and daily notes but not documentation like progress notes, recert etc. But try to get into the habit of completing the documentation the day it is due.
+You finish your billing and daily notes but not documentation like progress notes, recertification, etc. But try to get into the habit of completing the documentation the day it is due.
 If you follow the plan out technique, you should be up to date with your documentation 95% time.
-No stress..
+No stress.

 I have worked with several physical therapists who will tell me about their bad experiences in their first job, as a new grad.
 After all, no one knows everything and truth is no one expects you to know everything.
 When in doubt, communicate.
 Talk with senior PT in your team.
 If you see some problems with eating or see a patient coughing while eating, bring OT’s or SLP’s attention to it.
 Even though you don’t know what is wrong with the patient, you know there is something abnormal and you can just communicate with them, or communicate with your manager.